gavinhsu/Project1/readme.md

 ## Deliverables

-In addition to your project code, produce screen shots showing two different dog breeds.
+In addition to your project code, produce screen shots showing two different states (see below).

 # Task 3 – Use the IntelliJ Project Name: Project1Task3